What is poetry? How do I write it? How do I get published?

-Toolkits: Poetry will be facilitated by Elena Gomez, a poet and editor based in Melbourne, and author of a number of chapbooks as well as the full-length collection Body of Work.
+Toolkits: Poetry will be facilitated by Elena Gomez.
+Elena Gomez is a poet and freelance book editor based in Melbourne.
+She is the author of Admit the Joyous Passion of Revolt, Body of Work and several chapbooks and pamphlets.
+She is currently Reviews Editor for Cordite.
 Elena will facilitate the program’s online sessions and workshops, providing one-on-one mentorship and individualised feedback to each young writer.

 Participants also have the chance to learn from some of Australia’s best poets, with guest artists (to be announced) presenting live and online in sessions for young writers across the country.

 Applications to Toolkits Poetry are free for Express Media/Australian Poetry joint members along with a number of other perks, events, and opportunities.
 If you’re not already a member, you can easily sign up here.

 Note: Express Media is committed to access, so if you would like to sign up and are experiencing financial hardship, please contact us via firstname.lastname@example.org to be awarded one of our sponsored memberships.